Guitars owned by Paul Cooijmans

 Introduction

 I have been playing guitar since early 1980.
-Here is a list of guitars and related equipment I have owned over time; A few things are for sale, and in case anyone is interested I mention the prices.
-Contact me if so.
+Here is a list of guitars and related equipment I have owned over time.
 My music can be found in this list of my compositions.
-Some videos whereon I play are on my "YouTube" channel.

 Electric guitars